cognusion/go-prw/README.md

 ## <a name="pkg-overview">Overview</a>
-Package prw provides PluggableResponseWriter, which is a ResponseWriter that provides reusability and resiliency, optimized for handler chains where multiple middlewares may want to modify the response
+Package prw provides PluggableResponseWriter, which is a ResponseWriter and Hijacker (for websockets) that provides reusability and resiliency, optimized for handler chains where multiple middlewares may want to modify the response.
+It also can Marshal/Unmarshal the core response parts (body, status, headers) for use with caching operations.